carmenlup/az-204-prep/AZ204Prep/Carmen/WebApp/ReadMe.md

 # Run app on local

+1. DB Prerequisites:
+   Ensure you have installed local:
+	- SSMS - to connect to the  database
+	- SQL Server - if you whant to run the  application with local DB
-1. Secure configurations by using user secrets on local development:
+2. Secure configurations by using user secrets on local development:
 	- In order to secure the configuration for an app, local user secrets can be used.
 	- How to use user secrets from Visual Studio
 	```